Practice Corner

 - Russian site with free bassoon & woodwind quintet scores

-- Flute duets - by Scarlatti,
+- Flute duets - by Scarlatti, among others

 - Thanks to Matthew Taylor